davidebolo1993/VISOR/README.md

 Inputs to VISOR SHORtS and VISOR LASeR are:

 - genome.fa is the reference genome in .fasta format
-- h1.fa and h2.fa (can be also more) are the haplotype .fasta file generated with VISOR HACk
+- h1.fa and h2.fa (can be also more) are the haplotype .fasta files generated with VISOR HACk
 - sim.bed is the .bed file containing regions to simulate from h1.fa and h2.fa like the one in _Examples/SHORtS.LASeR.bed_.
 If multiple regions are given, the .bam files generated for each region will then be merged.

 Additionally, both VISOR SHORtS and VISOR LASeR allow to specify an allelic fraction (-af), which is the fraction of reads that for the simulated region in sim.bed files will carry the structural variants.